PanK0/TalkingChalks/Evaluation/README.md

   * With a free subscription and with a standard plan, we can handle a maximum of 8000 messages per day.
  * **Database**
    * Always reachable
+   * Guaranteed speed at any scale
    * No sensitive data stored
+   * A "Time to Live" can be specified at the container level to let Cosmos DB automatically delete items after a certain amount of time expressed in seconds.
    * Museum curators can use these data to find out which are the most visited artworks

 ## Demo